-Copy and Merge the Layers
+Group and Merge the Layers

-- In the Layers panel, activate the Posterize 1 adjustment layer, then holding down the Shift key, click on the Modified photo layer.
+- In the Layers panel, activate the Modified photo layer, then, holding down the Shift key, click on the Posterize 1 adjustment layer.
 You should have three layers active. - Click on the Create a New Group icon. - Double-click on the name of the group and rename the group Master.
-Press Enter/Return to commit the change. - Press Ctrl J (Mac: Cmd J) to duplicate the group. - With the duplicate group active, in the Menu Bar, choose Layer > Merge Group. - Double-click on the name of the merged layer and rename it Posterized.
-Press Enter/Return to commit the change. - Click on the Visibility icon of the Master group to hide it.

-- Get the Move tool. - On the document, hold down the Shift key, and click and drag the Posterized image over to your 12x12 inch document. - On the document, click on the image and move it down and to the right side.
+Press Enter/Return to commit the change. - Press Ctrl J (Mac: Cmd J) to duplicate the group. - With the duplicate group active, right-click (Mac: Ctrl-click) on the group and choose Ungroup Layers. - The three layers from the duplicate group should be active. - Press Ctrl E (Mac: Cmd E) to merge the layers. - On the document, hold down the Shift key, and click and drag the Posterize image over to your 12x12 inch document. - On the document, click on the image and move it down and to the right side.
 It should extend a bit off the bottom and right side of the document bounds.